 Rodney Square Works is a multi-phased public-private project led by the Rodney Square Conservancy (RSC) that involves a $6 to $8 million dollar renovation of Wilmington’s iconic public space in the heart of the city.
 Originally constructed in 1921, the Square has suffered from deferred maintenance in recent years and needs a major aesthetic and infrastructure overhaul.
-Phase One will cost an estimated $4 million and is expected to be completed in early 2020.
+The Rodney Square Works project is bringing back the sights and sounds of people enjoying the square.

 Public funding for Rodney Square Works comes from the City of Wilmington and the State of Delaware.
 Major area companies, organizations and individuals have also committed financial support.

 Breaking Ground on the Rodney Square Works Project

 Wilmington Mayor Mike Purzycki, Council President Hanifa Shabazz, Delaware Governor John Carney, Rodney Square Conservancy Chair Samira (Sam) Aird and State Representative Stephanie T. Bolden broke ground September 9, 2019 for an approximately $7 million renovation of Wilmington’s main public square—Rodney Square—which was originally constructed in 1921.
 The City’s largest public square is undergoing a major aesthetic and infrastructure overhaul.